If You See a Spill:

 If you plan on digging:

-Call 811 before digging to insure it is safe to do so and keep you from being liable for damages.
+Call 811 before digging to ensure it is safe to do so and keep you from being liable for damages.

 - Colorful sheens on water surfaces, bubbles coming from bodies of water or standing water